Bemaharivo

-'Bemaharivo' is a town and commune (kaominina) in Madagascar.
+Bemaharivo is a town and commune (kaominina) in Madagascar.
 It belongs to the district of Marovoay, which is a part of Boeny Region in Mahajanga Province.
 The population of the commune was estimated to be approximately 9,000 in 2001 commune census.

 Only primary schooling is available.
 The majority 55% of the population of the commune are farmers, while an additional 42% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are seeds of catechu and raffia palm.
 Services provide employment for 1% of the population.
 Additionally fishing employs 2% of the population.

-Géographie de Behamarivo
+Geography

-Localisation : Behamarivo est situé à Madagascar, dans la région de Boeny, plus précisément dans le district de Marovoay.
+Location: Behamarivo is located in Madagascar, in the Boeny region, specifically in the Marovoay district.